eliezerRevach/hand-gesture-project/README.md

 JSONViewer.html- simple html file to see leap motion entire data , fingers cords , etc..

 data_proccesing.py - hold all the proccesing the system as to offer, some files use it while procceing data

+live_version.py- live version (unity as to be on), deep learning models as to be in folder,  predict movements in live and send it to unity trow websocket to show in 3d